multilectic/.github/profile/README.md

   <b>Multilectic</b> is an expanded philosophical approach that transcends the binary structure of discourse
   and adopts a multidimensional perspective.
 Multilectic encourages thinkers to engage in parallel lines of reasoning, acknowledging the existence of multiple truths based on various subsets of facts, individual presuppositions and assumptions that each entity uses in reasoning.
-  Multilectic provides a dynamic framework for philosophical exploration that goes beyond the limitations of traditional discourse.
 </pre>
 <pre>
   <b>Multilectic</b> is a philosophy behind <b>Multilogue</b> - the cooperative game of reasoning entities